 Table of Contents

 The wrong theme choice causes increasing headaches and loss of money over time.
 That’s why it’s so important to make the right choice from the beginning.
-As a developer who has worked with WordPress for almost 10 years, I have my favorites.
+As a developer who has worked with WordPress since 2012, I have my favorites.
 But before I share those, let’s look at some things you should consider while making the choice.

 Choose a theme used by WordPress developers

 There are thousands of theme options on the market today.
 It’s easy to get really overwhelmed by the prospect of choosing one for your brand.
 How are you supposed to know which one will work and which ones won’t?

 There are simply too many to consider.
 Most WordPress developers use the Avada theme or the Divi theme for ALL of their client websites.
 But, if theme research is an area you want to spend time…

 All web devs have struggled with this process.
 I’ve put together six things to consider when choosing a WordPress theme.
 By examining themes with these elements in mind, you’ll see a few candidates rise to the top.